phunc20/biblio/books/scientific_computing/dianne_oleary/23-finite_diffs_and_finite_elements/README.md

 ## Environment
+- Debian
   - To have the `TikzPictures`-drawn picture work on Debian, to my own experience, in addition to the standard TeX package, one need `sudo apt install texlive-luatex` as well.
+- Fedora
+  - `sudo dnf install 'tex(standalone.cls)'`
+  - `sudo dnf install 'tex(luatex85.sty)'`